 www.thewholeox.com

-The Whole Ox is yet another phenomenal option in Marshall for lunch or an early dinner.
-As the name suggests, this family-owned business specializes in high quality, sustainable meats sourced from local farms.
-Founded in 2011 by Derek Luhowiak and Marshall native Amanda Wyne Luhowiak, the Whole Ox offers dine-in and take out options, with a remarkably affordable Butcher’s Bar Lunch Menu available Tuesdays-Saturdays until 6 p.m.
+The Whole Ox is another phenomenal option in Marshall for lunch or an early dinner.
+As the name suggests, this family-owned business specializes in high-quality, sustainable meats sourced from local farms.
+Founded in 2011 by Derek Luhowiak and Marshall native Amanda Wyne Luhowiak, the Whole Ox offers dine-in and take-out options, with a remarkably affordable Butcher’s Bar Lunch Menu available Tuesdays through Saturdays until 6 p.m.

 Bonus Selections

-A visit to the Northern Virginia wine country may not be truly complete without a visit to the double decker bus/restaurants in downtown Marshall’s Decker Square.
+A visit to Northern Virginia wine country may not be truly complete without a visit to the double-decker bus and restaurants in downtown Marshall’s Decker Square.

 Bubble Decker